Glas-allt-Shiel: Background to Victoria's rebuilding of Glassalt

 Queen Victoria, only twenty-one years old and newly married to Prince Albert, visited Scotland in 1842.
 Except for a brief visit by George IV in 1822 this was the first royal visit since the reign of Charles I. She sailed to Edinburgh and then visited Perth, Taymouth and Stirling.
 Both Victoria and Albert rather quickly came to love the country and the people living there.
 When she departed she wrote in her diary that it had been a holiday she would never forget.

 Held back by the births of their children, they next visited in 1844 when they stayed at Blair Castle and then again in 1847 when they cruised along the Scottish west coast and spent three weeks at Ardverikie where the weather was exceptionally wet.
 The couple decided to buy a property in Scotland so they could visit regularly and, on account of Albert's rheumatism, were advised by the royal doctor, Sir James Clark, to consider Deeside where the climate is drier.
 Lord Aberdeen suggested Balmoral Castle, near Ballater where an unexpired lease was available.
 After only seeing sketches of the estate they agreed to take over the lease.

-In September 1848 they travelled by sea to Aberdeen and when they arrived at Balmoral they immediately knew they had taken the right decision.
+In September 1848 they travelled by sea to Aberdeen, and when they arrived at Balmoral, they immediately knew they had taken the right decision.
 Victoria wrote in her diary "All seemed to breath freedom and peace, and to make one forget the world and its sad turmoils".
 Victoria could visit the local tenants and crofters who she found were not overawed by royalty.
-Back in England the couple planned to purchase the estate and build a larger castle adjacent to the existing one.
+Back in England, the couple planned to purchase the estate and build a larger castle adjacent to the existing one.
 Albert, with deer stalking in mind, started negotiating to purchase the neighbouring estates of Abergeldie, to the east and Ballochbuie to the west.
-He was immediately successful in purchasing Birkhall up into the hills around Loch Muick and by 1849 was able to obtain a long-term lease on Abergeldie which has been continually renewed up to the present.
+He was immediately successful in purchasing Birkhall up into the hills around Loch Muick and by 1849 was able to obtain a long-term lease for sporting rights on Abergeldie which was continually renewed until 2023.